-- The Straw Man Fallacy.
-Possibly the easiest mistake to make is to oversimplify or mis-characterize the opposing view.
-This mistake is called the Straw Man Fallacy.
-To avoid this mistake, imagine the person who holds the opposing viewpoint and ask yourself whether that person would agree with the way you are presenting his or her idea, even if they disagree with your conclusion.
+- 1. Possibly the easiest mistake to make is to oversimplify or mischaracterize the opposing view.
+This mistake is called the straw man fallacy.
+To avoid this mistake, imagine the person who holds the opposing viewpoint and ask yourself whether that person would agree with the way you are presenting their idea, even if they disagree with your conclusion.
 If your answer is "yes," you have almost certainly represented the opposing viewpoint accurately and ethically. - 2.
-The Ad Hominem Fallacy.
-This occurs when writers attack someone who holds the counter-viewpoint, rather than the counter-viewpoint itself.
+Another mistake is when writers attack someone who holds the counter-viewpoint, rather than the counter-viewpoint itself.
+This is called the ad hominem fallacy.
 To avoid this, focus on opposing ideas, not on the person or people who express those ideas. - 3.
-Writers sometimes focus so much of their attention on the opposing position that they fail to support their own position adequately.
+Finally, writers sometimes focus so much of their attention on the opposing position that they fail to support their own position adequately.
 Even though you must devote a fair amount of time and space to counterarguments, your main goal must be to show the validity of your thesis.
-Don't forget to conclude the section on counterarguments with assertions, reasoning, proof or other support for your argument's validity, even though those who agree with the counterarguments likely disagree with you.
+Don't forget to conclude the section on counterarguments with assertions, reasoning, proof, or other support for your argument's validity, even though those who agree with the counterarguments likely disagree with you.

-3. Counterarguments: Examples
+3. Examples of Counterarguments